switchboard-xyz/switchboard-documentation/docs/oracle/setup.md

 ## Environment

 Along with the kubernetes manifest, you will also need to capture the required environment variables.
-In the root directory of the repository, create a `devnet.env` file to keep track of our kubernetes environment.
 The following steps will walk you through where to locate these variables for your own deployment.

+In the root directory of the repository, create a `$ENV_NAME.env` file to keep track of your kubernetes environment, where `$ENV_NAME` could be <i>devnet</i>, <i>mainnet</i>, <i>oracle1</i>, etc to keep track of a specific deployment.

 ```bash env title="devnet.env"
 # Solana Config